 Skip Hire Guide for Beginners

 Hiring a skip can be quite intimidating if you haven’t done it before.
 Skip companies seem to assume you already know how the process works and what sort of skip you need before you contact them.

-- Waste types – what can you put in a skip?
+- Waste types – what can I put in a skip?

-- Skip size – what size should you hire?
+- Skip size – what size skip is best to hire?

 - Skip permits – what is a skip permit or skip license?

 - CPZ suspension – what is a CPZ suspension fee?

 - Labour – do skip hire companies help load the waste into the skip?

-- Duration of hire – how long can I hire a skip for and when is it collected?
+- Duration & collection – how long can I hire a skip for and when is it collected?

-- Access restrictions – access requirements and firmness of ground for the skip lorry
+- Access restrictions – what are the access requirements for a skip lorry?

 - Skip Hire Level Loads – how high can I load a skip?